LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 ###1) Collect images
 Create a ROS bag containing the raw image streams either by directly recording from a ROS sensor stream or by using the _[bagcreater](bag-format)_ script on a sequence of image files.

+The camera system is fixed and the calibration target is moved in front of the cameras to obtain the calibration images.

 It is recommended to lower the frequency of the camera streams to around 4 Hz while capturing the calibration data.
 This reduces the number of images to be processed by the calibrator containing almost redundant information and thus lower the runtime of the calibration.